kushshrestha01/data-structures-and-algorithms/401-code-challenges/README/Multi-Bracket-Validation.md

 # Challenge Summary
-Writing a method for Multi-bracket Validation of a string.
+Writing a method for Multi-bracket Validation to check if a string has balanced bracket or not.

 ## Challenge Description
 A multiBracketValidation method was created which takes a string as its only argument, and return a boolean if